dunamismax/Python-Hypermedia/README.md

 ## Getting Started

-The development workflow is designed to be simple and consistent across all projects in this repository, powered by **uv**.
+Setting up this monorepo is a simple, automated process.
+The goal is to get you from a fresh clone to a fully operational development environment with a single command.

 ### 1. Prerequisites

-- A Unix-like operating system (macOS or Linux)
+- A Unix-like operating system (macOS or Linux).
+- `git` for cloning the repository.
-- `curl`
+- An internet connection.

-- **Node.js and npm**: For managing frontend dependencies in the web applications.
+The setup script will handle the installation of all other required tools, including `uv`, `python`, `node`, and `npm`.

 ### 2. Initial Repository Setup